Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

 certifications at the unit** **2.
-Diploma management and issuance** a) Diploma management and issuance: reporting on the actual management and issuance of diplomas, updating diploma issuance information on the unit\'s electronic information portal, establishing the original diploma issuance book and archiving, computerizing diploma issuance management data and other related information.
+Diploma management and issuance** a) Diploma management and issuance: reporting on the actual management and issuance of diplomas, updating diploma issuance information on the unit's electronic information portal, establishing the original diploma issuance book and archiving, computerizing diploma issuance management data and other related information.
     đ) Number of diplomas issued to